 The provider scrutinised any practice based incidents and also any third party incidents that had affected, or had the potential to impact on the well-being of their patients and staff.
 They effectively shared learning of these issues and promoted reflection across other agencies.
-For example, an incident occurred whereby confidential patient data had been accidentally left in a public place by a health care professional not employed by the provider.
+For example, an incident occurred whereby confidential data regarding one of their patient's had been accidentally left in a public place by a health care professional not employed by the provider.
 Following this incident, the provider liaised with the other provider to seek assurance that no data breach or harm had occurred and asked the other provider to review their systems.
-This practice, along with the provider's other GP practice, had also developed an information governance improvement plan in the management of safe information governance.
+Slaithwaite Health Centre, along with the provider's other GP practice, had also developed an information governance improvement plan in the management of safe information governance which ensured that systems with other third parties were also reviewed and any learning was shared across the locality.
+Where applicable the practice shared learning across the wider health network